When Words Are Not Enough

 To ensure that all of the necessary information is consistently provided to the laboratory, an office system must be implemented that includes photographic protocols.4 Most of the time, technicians are not physically able to meet the patients whose cases they are working on, so photographs and videos enable them to see lip movements in both postured and uninhibited facial expressions.

 A technician can create a virtual facebow and a smile design using just a few photographs; however, with more information, the clinician and the technician can cross-check accuracy and detect errors before any provisional or definitive restorations are created.
 For example, if the clinician takes an inaccurate facebow but also takes a photograph showing the patient's head position with the facebow in place, the error becomes easier to notice by either the clinician or the laboratory technician.
-In addition, if the laboratory has a full-face photograph with the lips retracted and perfect head position that is level with the horizon, the technician can orient the maxillary arch within the framework of the face even without an accurate facebow.
+In addition, if the laboratory has a full-face photograph with the lips retracted and a perfect head position that is level with the horizon, the technician can orient the maxillary arch within the framework of the face even without an accurate facebow.
 This system of checking and cross-checking minimizes chairside problems and increases accuracy when implementing the desired smile design.

 A complete series of clinical photographs will capture the information necessary and allow the teeth and the smile to be viewed from all perspectives to identify potential challenges before they occur.
 All technicians can use this system, whether they are designing teeth digitally or through more traditional techniques, such as using stone models with wax-ups.